Undergraduate Course Descriptions & Syllabi

 |

 47:204:105 : The Pursuit of Justice (3 credits) This course surveys philosophies and strategies regarding structures of justice.
-The class begins with a review of the differences between retributive and distributive justice and how they are related.
-This analysis leads to a broader discussion of “what justice means,” both historically and in contemporary thinking.
-Students are encouraged to craft their own ideas about justice in social relations and in response to the law.
-Required Course – B.A.
-Course Learning Goals:
+The class begins with a review of retributive and distributive justice and how the two are related.
+This leads to a broader discussion of “what justice means,” both historically and in contemporary thinking.
+The course will explore an array of ideas about justice in social relations and in response to the law.
+Required Course Course Learning Goals:

 |